taskiq-python/taskiq/docs/framework_integrations/taskiq-with-aiogram.md

 # Taskiq calls this function when starting the worker.
 @dp.startup()
 async def setup_taskiq(bot: Bot, *_args, **_kwargs):
-    # Here we check if it's a clien-side,
+    # Here we check if it's a client-side,
     # Because otherwise you're going to
     # create infinite loop of startup events.
     if not broker.is_worker_process: